There are more than 170 museums in Berlin. And most of them are already looking forward to your visit.

-Under the hashtag #MUSEUMFROMHOME the Stiftung Preussische Schlösser und Gärten has put together its most beautiful collections on Goolge Arts & Culture for you.
+You can also find the most beautiful collections of the Stiftung Preussische Schlösser und Gärten on Goolge Arts & Culture.
 These include the famous collection of paintings by Frederick the Great and a virtual tour of the picture gallery of Sanssouci.
 In addition, you will find TV documentaries, reports and YouTube videos that will take you to the magnificent gardens and castles.
 And if that's not enough, T-RECS even gives you an insight into scientific research.

 More Berlin-Projects on Google Arts&Culture

 - DDR Museum